HARSHITMISHRA655/hackCBS_6.0/README.md

   * VIP Brand Tokens
   * Time-Limited Tokens
   * Referral Based Smart Contracts
-  * Scalability: Using TON, could scale the application for millions of users at the same time.
+  * Scalability: Using TON, could scale the application as it is the fastest blockchain network

 ## Features for Users: